Log in

 - A well inspection (if there's a well).

-Inspections help you figure out if you want to move forward with the purchase of your new home after the home seller accepts your offer.
+Inspections help you figure out if you still want to move forward with the purchase of the home after the home seller accepts your offer.

 7. Getting Ready for Closing Day

-If you're happy with the results of your home inspections.
+If you're happy with the results of your home inspection.

-Many people move forward with buying their new home.
+Many people move forward with buying the home.

 Which includes: